 - Any media inquiries regarding EGSC faculty or staff should be referred to the Office of Human Resources.

-- Open Records Requests should be directed immediately to the Interim Associate Vice President for Institutional Advancement since strict deadlines for responding must be followed.
+- Open Records Requests should be directed immediately to the Office of Legal Affairs since strict deadlines for responding must be followed.

 Crisis communications have a lasting impact on institutional reputation and public support.
 How well we convey our message to the public greatly depends on what is reported to the news media.
 This is especially true in a crisis, during which the news media is the primary means of communication to our constituencies.
 Because of the emotions that usually accompany crises, images formed from crisis reporting are especially important in shaping long-lasting public impressions of the institution.